Nobel Peace Prize: Who is Ales Bialiatski?

 Ales Bialiatski is a prominent Belarusian human rights activist, who is currently being held in prison without trial.

-Mr Bialitski, 60, is the founder of the country's Viasna (Spring) Human Rights Centre, which was set up in 1996 in response to a brutal crackdown of street protests by Belarus' authoritarian leader Alexander Lukashenko.
+Mr Bialiatski, 60, is the founder of the country's Viasna (Spring) Human Rights Centre, which was set up in 1996 in response to a brutal crackdown of street protests by Belarus' authoritarian leader Alexander Lukashenko.

 Viasna provided support for the jailed demonstrators and their families, documenting the use of torture against political prisoners by the Belarus authorities.